adityagoyal204/Virtual-Cube-Solver_SNT/README.md

 ## [Solver Part Assignments](./Assignments)

-We were given some assignments to get comfortable with basics of cube theory, cube notations, STL in C++ and graphs.
-This folder contains my personal submissions.
+We understood the basics of cube theory, cube notations, and other fundamentals and solved a few assignments.
+We also did some assignments to refreshen the concepts of C++ STL and graph theory.
+This folder contains my personal assignment submissions.

 ### [Assignment 1](./Assignments/Assignment-Cube_Theory.pdf)